 They have multiple restaurants and snack bars.
 The kids loved getting a kiddie cocktail and sipping it pool side.

-Check out these gorgeous and big vacation rentals that are coming from Zula Beach!
-The locations are great plus the houses are gorgeous and check out the pool and hot tub in Zula Siesta!
+Check out this gorgeous and big vacation rental: Zula Siesta!
+The location is great plus the house is gorgeous check out the private pool and hot tub!